 Lee's Academy in the Twenty-First Century

 Shortly after the turn of the twenty-first century, Lee's Academy gradually became the center for the Madison's Historical Society's exhibitions and educational events.
 Its upper level now houses the MHS administrative offices and library; it is open year-round from 9 am to 1 pm on Wednesdays, Thursdays, and Fridays.
-Its lower level is an exhibition hall open from April through November, on Saturdays only, from 11 am to 4 pm.
-Admission to our exhibitions is free.
+Its lower level is an exhibition hall, currently under renovation as the Madison Center for History and Culture.
+Look for news of its reopening in 2021.

 During the second decade of the twenty-first century, Lee's Academy has undergone a thorough exterior restoration.
 This endeavor has preserved for future generations one of Madison's most iconic and beloved historic buildings.
 Through the generous efforts of donors and the support of grants, the building has a new roof, a restored cupola, restored windows with new sashes, restored sills and corner posts, new insulation, new sheathing, new clapboard siding, fresh paint, new doors, and much more.